curtis-li/curtis-li.github.io/pages/Why_Pharmacy.md

 ---
 layout: default
-title: Why Pharmacy
+title: Why Pharmacy?
 ---

-##Why do you want to be a Pharmacist?
+##Why do you want to be a pharmacist?

-As a child, I often found myself in front of my pediatrician, who perpetually had an animal cracker for me at the end of my visit.
-No matter which hand I guessed he held it in, he always magicked it so that I was right.
-His warm demeanor was always there o
+I gravitated towards healthcare.

+I enjoy working as a team, but prefer to